AlibabaCloudDocs/gpdb/intl.en-US/Quick Start/Create an instance.md

 5. Click **Activate** to activate the instance.

-6. Go to the **Instance List** page of [HybridDB for PostgreSQL console](https://partners-intl.console.aliyun.com/#/gpdb) to view the newly created instance.
+6. Go to the **Instance List** page of [AnalyticDB for PostgreSQL console](https://gpdb.console.aliyun.com/#/gpdbList/basic/all/normal) to view the newly created instance.

 **Note:** The instance initialization takes some time.
 You can perform subsequent operations only after the instance status becomes Running.